zmarty/authorize-net-mcp/README.md

 ### License

-This project is released under the MIT License (or your preferred license).
-Please see the repository’s [LICENSE](LICENSE) file for details.
+This project is released under the MIT License.
+Please see the repository's [LICENSE](LICENSE) file for details.